langgenius/dify-docs/en/getting-started/faq/llms-use-faq.md

 ### 15. Is there any way to control the greater use of knowledge data rather than the model's own generation capabilities?

-Whether to use a knowledge is related to the description of the knowledge.
+Whether to use a knowledge base is related to the description of the knowledge.
 Please write the knowledge description clearly as much as possible.
 Please refer to the [documentation](https://docs.dify.ai/advanced/datasets) for details.

 ### 16. How to better segment the uploaded knowledge document in Excel?